Elements of High Quality Content

 Are you creating a fluff-piece because you want to inch your way up the SERPs?
 Or are you creating something that solves a problem, answers a question, stimulates thought, or otherwise provides tangible value to visitors?

 While the former may work at times, the industry is reaching a point where the latter type of content is what’s really going to give your website a boost in the rankings (thanks to Google’s ever-improving algorithm).
+With the Google helpful content update, creating content that provides value for your audience is more important than ever.

 Fluff-content usually results in high bounce rates and less overall exposure, both of which are negative SEO signals.
 If you instead write something that does provide value to a group of people, it’s much more likely to be shared and continually referenced.